PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 Based on these numbers, in the entire game there were meant to be about 425-453 NPCs depending on the different versions of the game.

-If we only strictly count the numbers of NPCs that are actually suggested in the *NPCs per Guild* document (which means - please note this! - that the OC would have *no miners at all* and the OM and FM would have *no guards*), we have 113 (OC) + 65 (NC) + 40 (FC) + 35 (PSI) = 253 NPCs, which is where the number in the Phoenix Pitch may come from, where they promoted the game as having "250" NPCs.
+If we only strictly count the numbers of NPCs that are actually suggested in *NPCs per Guild* (which means - please note this! - that the OC would have *no miners at all* and the OM and FM would have *no guards*), we have 113 (OC) + 65 (NC) + 40 (FC) + 35 (PSI) = 253 NPCs, which is where the number in the Phoenix Pitch may come from, where they promoted the game as having "250" NPCs.

 ## Numbers of Individual Names